ptomato/talks/las2021/README.md

 <!--
   Chalk is a popular library for printing ANSI color codes to the terminal.
 It doesn't ship a browser bundle.
 It does ship an ES module, but that imports other modules that need Node module resolution, so we can't use that directly either.
 So, we use the Browserify trick to build a UMD bundle.

   We also need to make one edit in the generated bundle.
-By default, ANSI colors are disabled in the browser bundle, since browsers mostly don't support them.
+By default, ANSI colors are disabled in the browser bundle that Browserify generates, since browsers mostly don't support them.
 After making that edit, Chalk works.
 -->

 ---